ethanbass/chromatographR/README.md

    <!-- badges: end -->

 ## Overview
 `chromatographR` is a package for the reproducible analysis of HPLC-DAD chromatographic data in R. It can also be used to analyze other "simple" chromatographic data like GC-FID, HPLC-UV, or HPLC-FD.
+Data import is handled by the companion package [chromConverter](https://ethanbass.github.io/chromConverter/), which supports a wide range of vendor file formats.

 ## Installation